aliakay/Variational-Graph-Autoencoder-learning-the-decoding-part/README.md

 ## Objective
-In this project,I aim to build an Variational Graph autoencoder (VGAE) model with MLP decoder part for Citeseer dataset with VGAE and graph autoencoder(GAE).
+In this project,I aim to build an Variational Graph autoencoder (VGAE) model with different decoder part for Citeseer dataset.